ncexs/ncexs-toolkit/README.md

 A: Yes!
 The script is open-source and has 0 detections on VirusTotal.

 **Q: Will this delete my important files?**
-A: No. The tool only targets temporary files and includes safety confirmations.
+A: No. The tool only targets temporary files and includes multiple safety confirmations.

 **Q: Do I need technical knowledge?**
 A: No!
 The interactive menu makes it easy for anyone to use.

+**Q: Why does it need administrator permissions?**
+A: Some operations like system cleanup and network repairs require elevated privileges to work properly.

 ---